gianlucadetommaso/volatile/README.md

 <td>

 ### Dany
 Dany believes that if she waits long enough, cheap stocks will make a profit.
 She buys a stock only if it is rated as HIGHLY BELOW TREND or BELOW TREND, with a maximum transaction of 3.33% of her current capital.
-She sells a stock as soon as she makes a 10% profit or a 20% loss from it.
+She sells a stock as soon as she makes a 10% profit or a 20% loss out of it.
 </td>
 </tr>
 </table>